ember-template-lint/ember-template-lint/docs/rule/no-curly-component-invocation.md

 ## no-curly-component-invocation

-There are two ways to invoke a component in a template: curly compoment syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
+There are two ways to invoke a component in a template: curly component syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
 The difference between them is syntactical.
 You should favour angle bracket syntax as it improves readability of templates, i.e. disambiguates components from